-The Park offers a natural resource of international, national, regional and local importance.
-There are eight Sites of Scientific Interest (SSSIs) in the Regional Park, four of these, Amwell Quarry, Rye Meads, Turnford and Cheshunt Pits and Walthamstow Reservoirs form the Lee Valley Special Protection Area and Ramsar site.
-The current condition of these SSSIs is noted in Table Two.
+The park offers a natural resource of international, national, regional and local importance.
+There are eight Sites of Special Scientific Interest (SSSIs) in the Regional Park, four of these, Amwell Quarry, Rye Meads, Turnford and Cheshunt Pits and Walthamstow Reservoirs form the Lee Valley Special Protection Area and Ramsar site.
+The current condition of these SSSIs is noted in Table 2.

 There are a range of other non-statutory, locally designated sites in the Regional Park.
 These Sites of Importance for Nature Conservation are the most important sites for nature conservation outside legally protected land.
-The locally designated sites are identified in Table Three.
-Maps Three, Four and Five shows both the statutory and non-statutory sites in relation to the Park's statutory boundary.
+The locally designated sites are identified in Table 3.
+Maps 3, 4 and 5 show the statutory and non-statutory sites in relation to the park's statutory boundary.